client9/libinjection/README.md

 EMBEDDING
 =============

-The 'c' directory is a mess, but you only need to copy c/libinjection* (4 files)and COPYING into your source tree.
+The 'c' directory is a mess, but you only need to copy the following into your source tree:

+* c/libinjection.h
+* c/libinjection_sqli.c
+* c/libinjection_sqli_data.h
+* COPYING